todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 **On a miss, or if none of your chances play out**, you can’t get your way.
 Ask your volunteers how they respond to your display.
 ### Subtly

-… to pass through your environment unnoticed or take action unremarked.
+…to pass through your environment unnoticed or take action unremarked.

 Tell your volunteers what you need to do, and ask them if anyone’s going to notice you or care.
 If nobody is, cool, carry on.
 If somebody is, though, you’d better roll. **On any hits,** you get a number of chances to escape attention, one chance per hit.
 A “chance” is something like: